 - Unprecedented sanctions could signal a shift from the U.S. dollar as global reserve currency.

-- Some argue that crypto can be used by bad actors to bypass sanctions.
+- Some argue that crypto and other virtual assets could be used by bad actors to bypass sanctions.

 - Cryptocurrency is politically neutral, but the technology will and can be used for things people are for or against.